 Hello!
 This is Jianing “Jed” Yang (杨佳宁).
-I am a first-year Ph.D. student in Computer Science and Engineering at University of Michigan.
+I am a Ph.D. student in Computer Science and Engineering at University of Michigan.
 I am a member of SLED lab, advised by Prof. Joyce Chai.
 I do research on natural language understanding, particularly those grounded to robots and physical world.
 I am interested in building NLP algorithms and systems that enable human-robot communication and collaboration through natural language.

 Before joining UMich, I obtained my Master’s in Machine Learning from Carnegie Mellon University where I worked with Prof. Louis-Philippe Morency and Prof. Matt Gormley on Multimodal Natural Language Understanding, Dataset Bias Analysis, and Machine Learning.
 I got my Bachelor’s in Computer Science from Georgia Tech.